 I remembered Edouard’s keenness to do the walk despite not getting round to it and told myself I would have to try, hangover or no hangover.
 I didn’t want to let anyone down- least of all myself.

 We walked for hours up the hill in the blinding sunlight, sweat pouring from my body as the alcohol and cigarettes slowly seeped from my body.
 I was disgusted with myself.
 Each day I always tell myself that I’m going to be clean.
 That I’m going to have a day without these things.
-But then I remembered what I said to Edouard about having those things you enjoyed.
+Thait yes will be the push that I need.
+I thought about how disgusted I was with myself, but then equally so, I remembered what I said to Edouard about having those things you enjoyed.
 That life was too short.
 I knew passage was coming up soon and that we would abstain from all alcohol and cigarettes.
 There was plenty of time to cut out those things.
 Whilst we were on land, we would play.